 The flavor of typical wet-hull Sumatra is polarizing among buyers in the coffee trade. as well.
-Some love it, but they must bracket this type of flavor profile because it would be considered unacceptable from any other origin besides Indonesia.
+Some love it, but they must bracket this type of flavor profile because it would be considered unacceptable from any other In coffee talk, it refers to a coffee-producing region or country; such as, “I was just at origin.”
+Of course “Origin” for most product we use is not… besides USDA is (obviously) the United States Department of Agriculture.
+USDA also had coffee plant breeding programs in the past and one variety they distributed to Indonesia and was….
 Each coffee drinker has to discover if this type of flavor is right for them, or not; whether it’s a go-to daily drinker, an occasional diversion, or flat-out unacceptable.

 So why this schism in the way the coffee trade treats wet-hull Indonesian coffees, and Sumatra in particular?
 On a cupping table of well-processed Central American coffees, a Sumatra would immediately be thrown out as defective!
 The earthy and “foresty” flavors – A flavor descriptor in coffee reminiscent of herbs, usually meaning aromatic, savory, leafy dried herbs.
 Usually, more specific descriptions are given, whether is is a floral herb, or…, sometimes mossy or even mushroomy – would be attributed to The removal of the cherry and parchment from the coffee seed.: Coffee is either wet-processed (also called washed or wet-milled) or dry-processed (also called wild, natural or natural… errors, and the coffee labeled as flat-out bad.

 And of course the bottom line is that their customers like it.
-Those who like minimally-processed wines, or those wines with complex flavors of leather, peat moss, fir, cedar, humus, tannins, will see something in the Sumatra flavor profile.
+Those who like minimally-processed wines, or those wines with The co-presence of many aroma and flavor attributes, with multiple layers.
+A general impression of a coffee, similar to judgments such as “balanced” or “structured” flavors of leather, peat moss, fir, cedar, humus, tannins, will see something in the Sumatra flavor profile.

 Indonesian coffees like Sumatra are nearly always processed by the wet-hull method.
 Wet-hulled coffee is called Giling Basah in Bahasa language.
-Most coffee in Indonesia is grown on small-holder farms, a family with anywhere between 100 trees to a few hectares of land.
+Most coffee in Indonesia is grown on small-holder farms, a family with anywhere between 100 trees to a few We use this metric term often to discuss the size of coffee farms.
+1 Hectare = 10000 Square Meters = 2.471 acres: We use this metric term often… of land.
 They pick the coffee and pulp it, which means that they run it through a hand-crank drum with a surface like a cheese grater that peels off the skin of the fruit.
-Then they will ferment the coffee in any number of ways – either in a polypropylene bag, a plastic tub, or a concrete tank – to get the fruit layer (Mucilage indicates the fruity layer of the coffee cherry, between the outer skin and the parchment layer that surrounds the seed.
+Then they will As an aroma or flavor in coffee, ferment is a defect taste, resulting from bad processing or other factors.
+Ferment is the sour, often vinegar-like, that results from… the coffee in any number of ways – either in a polypropylene bag, a plastic tub, or a concrete tank – to get the fruit layer (Mucilage indicates the fruity layer of the coffee cherry, between the outer skin and the parchment layer that surrounds the seed.
 It readily clings to the inner parchment…) to break down.
-After overnight fermentation, the mucilage can be washed off, and you have wet Green coffee still in its outer shell, before dry-milling, is called Parchment coffee (pergamino).
+After overnight A key part of the wet process of coffee fruit is overnight fermentation, to break down the fruit (mucilage) layer that tenaciously clings to the coffee seed, so…, the mucilage can be washed off, and you have wet Green coffee still in its outer shell, before dry-milling, is called Parchment coffee (pergamino).
 In the wet process, coffee is peeled, fermented, washed and then ready for drying… coffee – the green bean inside the parchment layer that encompasses it, still swollen with water.